Student visa

 At a minimum, you must have enough money to pay for:

-The Government has replaced the Genuine Temporary Entrant (GTE) requirement for student visas with a Genuine Student (GS) requirement.
-This is effective for student visa applications lodged on and after 23 March 2024.
+On 23 March 2024, the Government has replaced the Genuine Temporary Entrant (GTE) requirement for student visas with a Genuine Student (GS) requirement.

 As part of your visa application, it is crucial to demonstrate that you are a Genuine Student (GS) coming into Australia and that your intention is to return to your home country after completing your studies.